WGBH/django-multilingualfield/README.md

 ##### What's Stored In The Database #####

-If value of `LANGUAGES` in your project's settings file is...
+If `LANGUAGES` is set in your project's settings file like this...

 ```python
 LANGUAGES = [